cainhill/render-engine/README.md

 # render-engine

-A simple Python-based rendering engine running in Docker that automatically processes and combines one or more source videos into polished destination videos based on CSV manifest files.
+A simple Python-based compilation script running in Docker that automatically processes and combines one or more source videos into polished destination videos based on CSV manifest files.

 ## 💎 Features

-I needed a scriptable video compilation solution that:
+I needed a video compilation script that:

 * ✅ Runs in a Dockerised Python environment
 * ✅ Runs as non-root user, 'least privilege' policy